Please note the below should be read in conjuction with our Booking Contract.

 Our North American ski resorts have excellent mother-tongue ski schools - our regulars rave about them and that’s just the children!
 In many resorts, children can ski for free – please call our North American Ski Specialists for more information.

-We are pleased to offer half price places for children aged 2 – 11 years.
+We are pleased to offer half price places for children aged 2 – 11 years in selected chalets in our programme.
 These offers are valid ALL season including Christmas, New Year, Half Term and Easter.
 Early booking is recommended as these places go fast!
 See family ski holiday page for a full list of these chalets or see our Family Chalet finder

-Child discounts do not apply to late availability prices.
-Family room discounts or children’s discounts do not apply to self-catering accommodation, hotels, short break holidays or late availability holidays.
+(vi) Child discounts do not apply to late availability prices.
+Family room discounts (half price places) or children’s discounts do not apply to self-catering accommodation, hotels, short break holidays or late availability holidays.

 The child’s age on the date of return must not exceed that stated when booking.
-Infants under 2 years travelling free or paying the flight ticketing charge of £79 in Europe or £175 in USA and Canada do not have a seat on flights or transfers unless they are classified as children, in which case the child prices apply.
+Infants under 2 years travelling free or paying the flight ticketing charge of £79 in Europe or approximately 10% of the adult fare in USA and Canada do not have a seat on flights or transfers unless they are classified as children, in which case the child prices apply.

 Please note that childcare, especially our private nanny service, is very popular and, as places are limited, it is very important that you check availability of children’s places at the time of booking and secure your place(s) immediately.